CodeWithAloha/ACLU/backend/README.md

    the dev machine.
 Right now, that pip install call will pollute your environment if you don't have a virtualenv setup - so sorry if that's unexpected.
 Will update with a warning atop.
+ - Need to decide if we want to run this via python3 or python2.
+Currently running all in python2